Joyce Angela Jellison is a graduate of Massachusetts School of Law and the reciepient of a North Carolina Press Association Award.

-I existed in an whispered purgatory.
+I existed in a whispered purgatory.
 The sort of instability causing strangers to glance quickly away and in a moment decide—without ever having spoken to me—who I was.
-To some I must have deserved this, they speculated on a possible drug addiction or perhaps I was a prostitute.
+To some I must have deserved this.
+They likely speculated on a possible drug addiction or perhaps thought I was a prostitute.

-My truth was not extraordinarily unique—there was no Dickinson twist to my circumstance.
-I was a second year law student who failed to secure student loan money to cover my housing expenses.
-The year before my home had been destroyed in a fire.
+My truth was not extraordinarily unique—there was no Dickensian twist to my circumstance.
+I was a second-year law student who failed to secure student loan money to cover my housing expenses.
+The year before, my home had been destroyed in a fire.
 I was constantly navigating societal potholes.
-I studied where I could.
-In Starbucks with a cold coffee - on a bench in the Boston Common, bundled against the bone marrow chill of a merciless winter in New England.
+I studied where I could: in Starbucks with a cold coffee, on a bench in the Boston Common, or bundled against the bone marrow chill of a merciless winter in New England.

 Inside Out: Preserving Femininity as a Homeless Woman

-The number one rule of living of any shelter.
-Do not to get too comfortable.
+The number one rule of living in any shelter: Do not to get too comfortable.
 The reminder was always, "You are homeless."
-This was echoed in the blandness of the barely edible food, the light that glowed dull yellow throughout the night, the random Breathalyzer tests and the stale doughnuts donated from the coffee shop at the closing of their business at night.
+This was echoed in the blandness of the barely edible food, the light that glowed dull yellow throughout the night, the random Breathalyzer tests, and the stale doughnuts donated from the coffee shop at the closing of their business at night.
 We were nowhere—it existed within us.
-I slept with the covers pulled tightly over my head - insulating myself from the sounds of women vomiting in their purses, speaking to loved ones in their sleep - protesting their purgatory from the fringes of consciousness.
+I slept with the covers pulled tightly over my head, insulating myself from the sounds of women vomiting in their purses, speaking to loved ones in their sleep, and protesting their purgatory from the fringes of consciousness.

 Women cling to themselves when displaced.
 There is a need to carve feminine from rock.
-We remain mothers, wives, lovers, nurturers - this is not lost in the fray and chaos that marks being without a home.
-Identity is often non negotiable.
+We remain mothers, wives, lovers, nurturers.
+This is not lost in the fray and chaos that marks being without a home.
+Identity is often nonnegotiable.
 The self does not cease with homelessness, cultural ties do not dissipate.
-These remain - even as the table cloth is pulled from beneath the table setting, there remains the plates, the forks, the coffee cups, this metaphor is applicable to homelessness.
-As the ground beneath a woman's feet slips, she remains woefully whole, womaness is not comprised at the altar of instability.
+These remain, even as the tablecloth is pulled from beneath the table setting, there remain the plates, the forks, and the coffee cups.
+This metaphor is applicable to homelessness.
+As the ground beneath a woman's feet slips, she remains woefully whole—woman-ness is not comprised at the altar of instability.

 We were flies in the sour buttermilk.